Yellowstone River canyon and falls in Yellowstone National Park

 Use USGS 06186500 at the Yellowstone Lake outlet for upper park context, then check current NPS reach rules and conditions before treating flow as fishable access.

-Start by choosing the exact park reach, then compare it against the NPS regulation PDF, Southeast/Northeast pages, current conditions, and road status.
+Start by choosing the exact park reach, then compare it against the NPS rule PDF, Southeast/Northeast pages, current conditions, and road status.

 Only in confirmed open reaches and safe flows.
 Closed zones, canyon water, wildlife, and cold current make casual wading a bad default.